 If trying to use this Constellation, it gives 2% more damage total in triple and full weave over C0.

 However, it is a team DPS loss of at least 4% to use this Constellation.

 Constellation 5: Phoenix, Harbinger of Dawn

-Increases the Level of Dawn by 3.
+Increases the level of Dawn by 3.

-Constellation 6: Flaming Sword, Nemesis of the Dark
+Constellation 6: Flaming Sword, Nemesis of Dark

 After casting Searing Onslaught, the next 2 Normal Attacks within the next 6s will have their DMG and ATK SPD increased by 30%.